rangle/ngCourse2/handout/06-change-detection.md

 As we have learned, this result is of not much use because we could have changed the properties of the object without changing the instance, and the result of the comparison will always be `false`.
 Because of this, change detection is going to have to check every child component to see if any of the properties of that object (`firstName` or `lastName`) have changed.

 What if we can find a way to indicate to the change detection that our `MovieComponent` depends only on its inputs and that these inputs are immutable?
 In short, we are trying to guarantee that when we change any of the properties of the `actor` object, we are going to end up with a different `Actor` instance so the comparison `actor !== previousActor` will always return `true`.
-In the other hand, if we did not change any property, we are not going to create a new instance, so the same comparison is going to return `false`.
+On the other hand, if we did not change any property, we are not going to create a new instance, so the same comparison is going to return `false`.

 If the above condition can be guaranteed (creating a new object every time any of its properties changes, otherwise we keep the same object), then when checking the inputs of the `MovieComponent` and having this result: